Former FDNY firefighter hurt in assault released from rehab center

 A felony assault charge against the guard, who lives in Port Jefferson Station, is pending, prosecutors said.

-“He’s a jolly good fellow, said Miriam Gillies, of Center Moriches, who has known him most of his life.
+Carter is “a jolly good fellow," said Miriam Gillies, of Center Moriches, who has known him most of his life.
 Quantum, she said, “has done a fantastic job.”

 The close bonds Carter and his wife formed with his caregivers were evident from the way they parted, with Kathie thanking them for all their care and they in return saluting her steadfast devotion.